Legal counselling for members

 The Union offers its members legal counselling in matters pertaining to employment and grant-funded work.
 The Union’s experts help with issues such as employment, collective agreement, fixed-term contracts, grants, research ethics, copyright, equality and non-discrimination issues, unemployment security, social security, funding and other issues related to our members’ working lives.

 In the workplace, immediate help can usually be found by contacting your local shop steward (employee representative).
 For occupational health and safety issues, it is also possible to contact the health and safety representative.

-If the matter concerns the operations of the Teachers’ Unemployment Fund, the effect of part-time entrepreneurship on unemployment security or the accumulation of the amount of earnings-related unemployment benefit, we recommend contacting the Teachers’ Unemployment Fund’s customer service directly.
+If the matter concerns the operations of the The Unemployment Fund for Education and Science, the effect of part-time entrepreneurship on unemployment security or the accumulation of the amount of earnings-related unemployment benefit, we recommend contacting the The Unemployment Fund for Education and Science’s customer service directly.

 Contacts related to the legal issues of working life are primarily made by e-mail.
 It is a good idea to include the necessary background information in the first e-mail, such as the name of the employer, a description of the problem, information on the employment relationship (permanent/fixed-term, duration etc.) and a copy of the employment contract if the matter is related to the terms and conditions of employment.